Classification of lattice triangles by their two smallest widths: Introduction

 Up to equivalence, there are infinitely many lattice polytopes with a given width, in dimension at least 2.
-In dimension 2, to have a finite collection of polygons to classify we introduce the second width.
+In dimension 2, to have a finite collection to classify we introduce the second width.
 For a lattice polygon \(P\), we can choose linearly independent directions \(u_1, u_2 \in (\ZZ^2)^*\) such that the tuple \((w_1,w_2)\) of widths with respect to \(u_1\) and \(u_2\) is as small as possible considered under lexicographic order.
 We will refer to \(w_2\) as the \emph{second width} of \(P\) written \(\width^2(P)\).
-The second width is never less than the first width, so from now on, unless otherwise stated, let \(w_1\) and \(w_2\) be non-negative integers satisfying \(w_1 \leq w_2\).
-There are finitely many lattice polygons up to equivalence with first and second width \(w_1\) and \(w_2\).
+The second width is never less than the first width, so from now on, unless otherwise stated, let \(w_1\) and \(w_2\) be positive integers satisfying \(w_1 \leq w_2\).
+We prove in Proposition~\ref{prop:lex_eq_width} that a polygon is always equivalent to a subset of a \(w_1 \times w_2\) rectangle so there are finitely many lattice polygons up to equivalence with first and second width \(w_1\) and \(w_2\).

 The main goal of this paper will be to describe the finite set